About Human Flourishing

 The Question No One Was Asking

 Human flourishing is a crowded field.
-That’s exactly the problem.
+That’s the problem.

-Look more closely and you notice something: nearly all of it points in the same direction.
+Look closely and you notice something: nearly all of it points in the same direction.
 Inward.
 How do I flourish?
 How do I build a meaningful life, develop resilience, find purpose?
-The science of positive psychology, for all its rigor and value, has largely been the science of individual flourishing — what it looks like, how it’s measured, how it varies across cultures.
+Positive psychology, for all its rigor, has largely been the science of individual flourishing — what it looks like, how to measure it, how it varies.

-That work is real and important.
-But it leaves a question largely unasked.
+Important work.
+But it leaves one question largely unasked.

-What does it actually take — at the level of societies, economies, families, and institutions — for a majority of humanity to flourish?
-Not just some of us.
-All of us.
+What does it actually take — in our economies, our institutions, our families — for most of humanity to flourish?
+Not just the fortunate few.

-Both eventually found their way to the Heroic movement and to Arizona, drawn by Heroic’s extraordinary commitment to helping individuals flourish — a mission grounded in ancient wisdom, modern behavioral science, and the audacious goal of 51% of humanity flourishing by 2051.
+Both eventually found their way to Arizona and to the Heroic movement, drawn in by its mission of helping individuals flourish — rooted in ancient wisdom and behavioral science, aimed at the audacious goal of 51% of humanity flourishing by 2051.
 They lived the work.
 They believed in it.
 They still do.

-But a particular question kept surfacing.
+But a question kept surfacing.
 What about someone living in abject poverty?
-Heroic’s tools are world-class — and out of reach for someone who cannot meet basic human needs.
-And if poverty is a structural barrier to flourishing, what other structural barriers exist?
-What do societies need to get right — in their economies, their governance, their institutions, their culture — for flourishing to become genuinely possible for the many, not just the fortunate?
+Heroic’s tools are world-class — and out of reach for someone who can’t meet basic human needs.
+If poverty is a structural barrier to flourishing, what other structural barriers are there?
+What do societies need to get right — economically, politically, culturally — for flourishing to become a real possibility for most of humanity, not just the lucky?

-As it turned out, no one seemed to be asking those questions in a serious, sustained, and honest way.
-That absence — that gap — is why Human Flourishing exists.
+As it turned out, no one was really asking those questions — not in any sustained, public way.
+That gap is why Human Flourishing exists.

 Scott McIntosh